Updated June 2020

 - Please submit projected amounts based on the locked production budget if production is not complete.

-- Please submit final amounts based on the audited statement or review engagement report if production is complete.
+- Please submit final amounts based on the final production cost report (on which the audited statement is based, if applicable), if the production is complete.

 - Schedule of non-Ontario costs